 - Statutory deductions (e.g. NAPSA)

-A key thing to bare in mind is that all statutory deductions are removed before the tax calculation.
-For instance if my greedy employers pay me ZMK 4,000,000.00 every month then the tax calculations would be as follows:
+A key thing to bare in mind is that a proportion of statutory deductions are removed before the tax calculation—the amount deducted is either 15% of total statutory contributions or ZMW 255.00, whichever is the minimum.
+For instance if my greedy employers pay me ZMW 4,000.00 every month then the tax calculations would be as follows:

-- STEP 1: Deduct NAPSA (mandatory statutory contribution)
+- STEP 1: Deduct Statutory Contributions (Mandatory statutory contribution)

 - STEP 3: Compute Take Home